jjoony93/jeonssa-HCI/DP7 User Testing/report.md

 ### High-level Reflections
 Tough.
 At first we thought writing code and implementing the actual application was the biggest chunk of the DP project.
 But we realized user testing is as tough as implementing.
 We had to put a lot of time and effort before, during, as well as after the user testing.
 Hard judgement call.
 We had hard time judging what and when usability issues arise.
 Usability issues arouse in many forms.
 Many issues were explicitly addressed through “Thinking aloud”.
 However some delicate issues had to be captured by observing small reactions such as face expressions, body gestures and instinctive sounds.
 Wrong hypothesis.
 During designing and development, we had put series of design choices based on our own hypothesis.
 We believed that these choices would be good for users.
-However, some design choices turned out that
+However, some design choices turned out they raise some usability issues.

 ## Plan for Iteration